 For all students there is a compulsory part of their curriculum.
-These are the core subject areas of Mathematics, English Language English Literature and Science, studied at GCSE level.
-Students will further study one core lesson of RSE and Physical Education each week.
+These are the core subject areas of Mathematics, English Language, English Literature, French and Science, studied at GCSE level.
+Students will further study core PHRSE and Physical Education.

 The EBacc Section